normyx/MMM-Facial-Recognition-OCV3/README.md

     classes: 'name1'
 }
 ```
+# TODO
+* Explain removing the other algorithm
+* Explain the modification of haar file in mm/config.py
+* Move all script to OO Classes
+* Centralized the constant and params in only one config file
 [^first]: [Raspbian Stretch: Install OpenCV 3 + Python on your Raspberry Pi](https://www.pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/) give a complete and very detailed explaination to build OpenCV 3, but based on python work environment.
 The choice here is to build and install the library deeply in the raspberry system.
 [^second]: [How to easily install OpenCV 3+ on Raspberry Pi 2/3 in Raspbian ? (without using virtual environments)](http://pythonopencv.com/how-to-easily-install-opencv-3-on-raspberry-pi-23-in-raspbian-without-using-virtual-environments/) More synthetic but is adapted to be able to manage memory issues during compilation.